TheMariday/marimapper/README.md

 - Use the `+` / `-` keys to increase / decrease point sizes
 - Use `1`, `2` & `3` keys to change colour scheme
 </details>

+# Random other stuff that doesn't really fit anywhere

+There's also a tool to turn your 3D scan into a 3D model, run it with `marimapper_remesh my_3d_map.csv`

+You can visualise 2D scans with `marimapper_view_2d_scan led_map_2d_0.csv`

+If you want to develop with MariMapper, you can use `pip install "marimapper[develop] @ git+http://github.com/themariday/marimapper"` to grab all the tools you need.
+Flake8, Black, etc.

+When installing Marimapper, it will adjust your Python packages to the correct versions.
+If you don't want this, then run it inside a venv.
+If you're worried about library pollution then I assume you know how to use a venv.

 # Feedback